yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-replication/async-replication.md

 ### Active-active single-master

-Here the replication is unidirectional from a source universe to a target universe.
+In this setup the replication is unidirectional from a source universe to a target universe.
 The target universe is typically located in data centers or regions that are different from the source universe.
 The source universe can serve both reads and writes.
 The target universe can only serve reads.
 Since only the nodes in one universe can take writes this mode is referred to as single master.
 Note that within the source universe all nodes can serve writes.

 Usually, such deployments are used for serving low-latency reads from the target universes, as well as for disaster recovery purposes.
 When used primarily for disaster recovery purposes, these deployments are also called active-standby because the target universe stands by to take over if the source universe is lost.